Stenocereus pruinosus: Description

-Stenocereus pruinosus grows in the form of a tree with sparsely to richly branching stems and reaches a size of 4-5 m in height.
+Stenocereus pruinosus grows in the form of a tree with sparsely to richly branching stems and reaches a size of 4–5 m in height.
 A clear trunk is usually formed.
 It has a light glaucous trunk with dark green shoots and they are 8 to 12 cm in diameter.
 There are six (rarely five to eight) corrugated ribs.
 The areoles with three to nine grayish central spines 2 to 3 cm (rarely up to 5 cm) long.
 The five to nine (rarely up to twelve) radial spines are also grayish in color and usually less than 15 millimeters.
 Funnel-shaped flowers, white, up to 9 cm long with the flowers appearing near the tips of the shoots.
 They open at night and are open until the next day.
-The elongated green fruit, tinged with red, 5 to 8 cm long and can reach a diameter of 5 cm.
-The flesh is red.
+The elongated green fruit, tinged with red, 6 to 12 cm long and can reach a diameter of 5.5 to 8.1 cm.
+The flesh is yellow, orange, red, or purple.